jacobrobinsonjd/SafeHarbour/README.md

 **(b)  Disclosure.**  The Initial Development Team must provide the information described below on a freely accessible public website.

-&ensp; &ensp; (1)  *Initial Disclosures.*  Prior to filing a notice of reliance on the safe harbor, provide the following information.
+&ensp; &ensp; (1)  *Initial Disclosures.*  Prior to filing a notice of reliance on the safe harbour, provide the following information.
 Any material changes to the information required below must be provided on the same freely accessible public website as soon as practicable after the change.

 &ensp; &ensp; &ensp; &ensp; (i)  *Source Code.*  A text listing of commands to be compiled or assembled into an executable computer program used by network participants to access the network, amend the code, and confirm transactions.

-&ensp; &ensp; &ensp; &ensp; (ii)  *Transaction History.*  A narrative description of the steps necessary to independently access, search, and verify the transaction history of the network.
+&ensp; &ensp; &ensp; &ensp; (ii)  *Transaction History.*  A description of the steps necessary to independently access, search, and verify the transaction history of the network, such that a non-technical individual could understand the instruction.

 &ensp; &ensp; &ensp; &ensp; (iii)  *Token Economics.*  A narrative description of the purpose of the network, the protocol, and its operation.
 At a minimum, such disclosures must include the following:

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the number of Tokens to be issued in an initial allocation, the total number of Tokens to be created, the release schedule for the Tokens, and the total number of Tokens outstanding;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the number of Tokens to be issued in an initial allocation to certain wallets with an explanation and disclosure of the wallet holders, the total number of Tokens to be created, the release schedule for the Tokens, and the total number of Tokens outstanding;

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating or mining Tokens, the process for burning Tokens, the process for validating transactions, and the consensus mechanism;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the protocol; and
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the protocol;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  Sufficient information for a third party to create a tool for verifying the transaction history of the Token (e.g., the blockchain or distributed ledger).
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  Sufficient information for a third party to create a tool for verifying the transaction history of the Token (e.g., the blockchain or distributed ledger); and

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (E)  A hyperlink to a block explorer.

-&ensp; &ensp; &ensp; &ensp; (iv)  *Plan of Development.*  The current state and timeline for the development of the network to show how and when the Initial Development Team intends to achieve Network Maturity.
+&ensp; &ensp; &ensp; &ensp; (iv)  *Plan of Development.*  The current state and timeline for the development of the network to show how and when the Initial Development Team intends to achieve Network Maturity, and how the Inititial Development Team defines Network Maturity.

-&ensp; &ensp; &ensp; &ensp; (v)  *Prior Token Sales.*  The date of sale, number of Tokens sold prior to filing a notice of reliance on the safe harbor, any limitations or restrictions on the transferability of Tokens sold, and the type and amount of consideration received.
+&ensp; &ensp; &ensp; &ensp; (v)  *Prior Token Sales.*  The date of sale, number of Tokens sold prior to filing a notice of reliance on the safe harbour, any limitations or restrictions on the transferability of Tokens sold, and the type and amount of consideration received.

 &ensp; &ensp; &ensp; &ensp; (vi)  *Initial Development Team and Certain Token Holders.*  Furnish the following information.